MarcNickl/REV_Light_Meter/README.md

 # Licence

-This is a personal project for a problem that I would like to fix for my workflow.
-If you see a problem with the code please git in contact all sugestions are welcome.
+This is a personal project for a problem that I aims to make my life easyer.
 The code maybe be freely copied for non-commerical purposes.

+If you notice a problem with the code or have a better idea of implication please git in contact all sugestions are welcome.